 David knew the heartache of personal attack, abuse and lies.
 What do you do when people repay you evil for good?
 Read again the first verses.

-There is a cycle in Psalm 35 that we can chew over.
+There is a cycle repeated here in Psalm 35.

 David acknowledges the Lord, brings his antagonists to the Lord, asks the Lord to rebuke them, and then states his willingness to praise the Lord.